Meet Hurdy¶

 Works with Lua 5.1 and higher, as well as LuaJIT (some features only work when the compiled code is run with a more recent version of Lua).

 Lua module to load Hurdy files and compile them on the fly, which includes a way to remap error lines to the original Hurdy code on runtime errors.
+The module is available both as a C library (faster) and a pure Lua library (more portable).

 Additional assignment operators (such as addition assignment).